List of Monster Jam video games: Monster Jam: Urban Assault

 Monster Jam: Urban Assault is a video game based on the popular monster truck series Monster Jam that was released on October 28, 2008, for PlayStation 2, PlayStation Portable, Nintendo DS and Wii.
 It is the sequel to the Monster Jam video game.
 It is based on the USHRA Monster Jam Monster Trucks series.
-The game was published by Activision and made by Torus Games.
+The game was published by Activision and developed by Torus Games.

 Players drive monster trucks on the streets of cities such as New York City and London.
 The game also includes minigames such as skee ball.

 Monster Jam: Path of Destruction

 Monster Jam: Path of Destruction is a racing video game based on the USHRA monster truck series and the third and final Monster Jam game to be published by Activision, releasing on all major seventh-generation platforms in late 2010.
 It was the fourth edition in the series, the previous release being Monster Jam: Urban Assault.
-Monster Jam: Path of Destruction was released on November 9, 2010 in North America and on November 12 in Europe and the United Kingdom.
+Monster Jam: Path of Destruction was released on November 9, 2010 in North America and on March 18, 2011 in Europe and the United Kingdom.

 The game features 28 licensed Monster Jam trucks.
 A new feature allows players to customize their own trucks with more than 1,000 parts.
 The game's multiplayer functions are head-to-head like the previous games.

 Activision unveiled the game's title on July 28, 2010.
 Dennis Anderson, along with Tom Meents, George Balhan, Lupe Soza and Scott Douglass provided voice overs.

 Monster Jam (iOS) and Monster Jam Battlegrounds

 Monster Jam is an iOS game developed and released by GameMill Entertainment in 2014.
 An expanded, updated version, titled Monster Jam Battlegrounds, was later released on PC, PlayStation 3 and Xbox 360.

+The games feature 2.5D modes, with one being similar to the Trials series, as well as third-person stadium races and freestyle events.
+Monster Jam (2014) features 24 licensed monster trucks, while Monster Jam Battlegrounds features 23 trucks.

 Monster Jam: Crush It!

 Monster Jam: Crush It! is a Monster Jam racing game developed by Team6 Game Studios and published by GameMill Entertainment in North America and Maximum Games in Europe.
 It is the first Monster Jam game released on eighth-generation consoles.
 It was released for PlayStation 4 and Xbox One on October 25, 2016, and for Nintendo Switch on October 31, 2017.
+It features similar gameplay to the previous Monster Jam game.
 It received "generally unfavorable reviews" according to Metacritic with a score of 36/100.